KEITH FULK ID CAMP

 Keith was a Parade All-American at Elco High School (PA), and played collegiately at the University of Tampa where he won the NCAA D-II National Championship in 1981, and was a four-time All-Conference and All-South Region selection.
 Fulk enjoyed a successful professional career with several teams from 1985-1992, and has been inducted into the Elco High School Hall of Fame, University of Tampa Hall of Fame, SSC Hall of Fame, and the Pennsylvania Sports Hall of Fame.

-"I really look forward to the 2013 season, and have my goals set on bringing a National Championship to Saint Leo."
+"I really look forward to the future, and have my goals set on bringing a NCAA National Championship to Saint Leo."

 "The ID Camps are a great opportunity for young players to showcase their skills and make us aware of their talent."